BradleyHo/ee178/lab2/README.md

 ## Laboratory Assignment #2

-In this laboratory assignment, we're implementing a two-input and one-output XOR logic gate.
-This assignment is a review of EE 118 to help us refresh basic EDA skills using Xilinx Vivado including design simulation, design synthesis, design implementation, and bitstream generation.
+In this laboratory assignment, we're implementing a 1-bit full adder module by instantiating a half adder module as part of the design.
+Refer to the eleborated design for the digital circuit of the full adder implementation.

 ### 2-Input 1-Output XOR Logic Gate Symbols
 ![XOR Logic Gate](https://www.electronicshub.org/wp-content/uploads/2015/07/IEEE-REP.jpg)